Music for vast canyons and rainy mountains

 After photographing the canvas, I decided it would be unfortunate to crop the image to a square ratio.
-Instead, I created a sort of "Polaroid" layout with supporting text to create balance.
-My final epiphany was adding coordinates that relate to the album's themes.
-These coordinates reference 4 mountains of the Cascades – Garibaldi, Baker, Rainier, and St. Helens – which influenced a number of songs I wrote for the album.
+Instead, I created what you might call a "Polaroid" layout with supporting text to create vertical balance.
+My final epiphany was adding geographic coordinates relating to the album's theme.
+These coordinates reference four key mountains in the Cascades—Garibaldi, Baker, Rainier, and St. Helens.
+These mountains served as inspiration for several songs on the album.

 In addition to the album cover, I secretly bundled an ink drawing with all Bandcamp downloads.
-This is a fictional map inspired by real locations around the Pacific Northwest.
-It tells a rough story of the album from start to finish, with each song loosely connecting to these locations.
+This fictional map, inspired by real locations around the Pacific Northwest, tells a rough story of the album from start to finish, with each song loosely connecting to these locations.

 Other Artwork